Supercolony-net/openbrush-contracts/docs/docs/getting-started.md

+---
+sidebar_position: 1
+slug: /
+---

 # Getting Started
 Welcome to OpenBrush documentation!
 This documentation aims to guide you through the usage of OpenBrush library.

 ## What is OpenBrush
 OpenBrush is a library for smart contract development on ink!